Simple games that help toddlers and preschoolers fall in love with reading.

 10. Phonics Karaoke

-Best resources on Amazon for Phonics flashcards, Picture Words and Sight Words:
+Ps: These are the best resources on Amazon for Phonics flashcards, Picture Words and Sight Words:

 Phonics Made Easy, Word Families, Picture Words, High-Frequency Words, Beginning Reading